For detailed information regarding the Occupational Therapy Assistant program, please download a PDF of the OTA Academic Catalog.

 The mission of the occupational therapy assistant program at Huntington University is to develop practice skills that includes Christ-centered, compassionate delivery of competent, occupation-based interventions and advocacy, as well as leadership and a commitment to life-long learning.

-- The OTA profession is transitioning to 2 options: an associate degree or a bachelor degree.
-Huntington is leading the way to provide a combined AS and BS degree.
+- The OTA profession has transitioned to two options: an associate degree or a bachelor’s degree.
+Huntington is leading the way to provide one of the first BS degrees in OTA.

-- The OTA program is the only national program with ties to a doctoral degree pathway option at Huntington University.
+- Our OTA program has ties to a doctoral degree pathway option at Huntington University.

 - Rigorous coursework provides students with a comprehensive preparation.

-- The program can be completed in four years with an earned associate in science in occupational therapy assistant and a bachelor of science in health science degree.
+- The program can be completed in four years with an earned bachelor of science in occupational therapy assistant.

 - The program meets or exceeds requirements for ACOTE accreditation.